 Charlie’s supplies these in abundance, along with bags of friendly atmosphere.
 It’s best experienced sitting on a bar-stool at the counter with a mug of coffee and enough food to last you for the day.
 There you can watch the regulars come and go, read the Boston Globe, or, increasingly these days, browse your smartphone or tablet.
 Not that Charlie’s has succumbed to the lure of wifi just yet...Continue reading...

-Boston Public Market is home to a high-quality espresso/coffee bar, catering primarily to the takeaway market, but with proper cups for espresso and glasses for cortados.
-It’s an impressive operation, with house-blend, single-farm and decaf on espresso, plus further single-farm coffees for the iced-coffee, bulk-brew (coffee of the week) and individual pour-overs, courtesy of twin Marco Beverage Systems SP9s.
+Boston Public Market is home to a high-quality espresso/coffee bar, catering primarily to the takeaway market, but with proper cups for espresso and glasses for cortados (although this is currently suspended due to COVID-19).
+It’s an impressive operation, with house-blend, single-farm and decaf on espresso, plus further single-farm coffees for the iced-coffee, batch brew, with two more on pour-over, courtesy of twin Marco Beverage Systems SP9s using the Chemex.
 You can buy retail bags of coffee, plus various merchandising and coffee-related kit.Continue reading...

 I’ve been a fan of roasters, Gracenote, for a while, having first had its coffee at Boston’s delightful Render Coffee.
 Based in Berlin, Massachusetts, where it’s been roasting since 2012, Gracenote took a first step into serving its own coffee with a lovely coffee bar in downtown Boston, which opened in October 2015.
 During my most recent visit in February 2016, it was the place that everyone in the area (including Providence, Rhode Island) said I had to visit, and they weren’t wrong!